 - A few people who have had hypoglycaemia after switching from animal insulin to human insulin have reported that the early warning symptoms were less obvious or different.
-If you often have hypoglycaemia or have difficulty recognising them, please discuss this with your doctor. - If you answer YES to any of the following questions, tell your doctor, pharmacist or diabetes nurse - Have you recently become ill? - Do you have trouble with your kidneys or liver? - Are you exercising more than usual? - The amount of insulin you need may also change if you drink alcohol. - You should also tell your doctor, pharmacist or diabetes nurse if you are planning to go abroad.
+If you often have hypoglycaemia or have difficulty recognising it, please discuss this with your doctor. - If you answer YES to any of the following questions, tell your doctor, pharmacist or diabetes nurse - Have you recently become ill? - Do you have trouble with your kidneys or liver? - Are you exercising more than usual? - The amount of insulin you need may also change if you drink alcohol. - You should also tell your doctor, pharmacist or diabetes nurse if you are planning to go abroad.
 The time difference between countries may mean that you have to have your injections and meals at different times from when you are at home. - Some patients with long-standing type 2 diabetes mellitus and heart disease or previous stroke who were treated with pioglitazone and insulin experienced the development of heart failure.
-Inform your doctor as soon as possible, if you experience signs of heart failure such as unusual shortness of breath or rapid increase in weight or localised swelling (oedema).
+Inform your doctor as soon as possible, if you experience signs of heart failure such as unusual shortness of breath or rapid increase in weight or localised swelling (oedema). - If the 40 units/ml vial is the product normally prescribed, do not take insulin from a 100 units/ml cartridge using a 40 units/ml syringe.

-Other medicines and Humalog Mix25
+Other medicines and Humalog